DIY PR for B2B Technology Companies

 That second piece is crucial for a few reasons.
 First, the marketing lead is usually the point person for a PR agency, and we have found this person to be the single biggest factor for predicting the success of a PR program.
 Without the point person, PR inevitably gets pushed to the bottom of the founder's to-do list.

-Final Thoughts on PR for Startups
+Final Thoughts on PR for Early Stage B2B Technology Companies

 Want to chat more about your PR goals?
 Grab some time with me!